rng-guy/NFSMWBartender/README.md

 # 5 - How may I redistribute or bundle Bartender?

 You are free to bundle this mod and any of its files with your own pursuit mod, **no credit required**.
-If you include the .asi file, however, I ask that you do your users a favour and provide a link to [this mod's GitHub repository](https://github.com/rng-guy/NFSMWBartender) in your mod's README file.
+If you include the .asi file, however, I ask that you do your users a favour and provide a link to [Bartender's GitHub repository](https://github.com/rng-guy/NFSMWBartender) in your mod's README.

 &nbsp;